-Mariah Whitney 509.793.2149 MariahW@bigbend.edu Environmental science courses may be taken as part of the Associate in Arts and Science DTA degree.
+Mariah Whitney 509.793.2149 MariahW@bigbend.edu

+Environmental science courses may be taken as part of the Associate in Arts and Science DTA degree or as part of the Associate in Science-Transfer Track 1 degree.
 These courses may be used toward the Natural Science Breadth requirement or for Specified or General Elective credit.
-Students seeking Associate in Arts and Science DTA degree should refer to the catalog section "Degrees & Certificates" for a detailed description of the degree, its program outcomes, and courses that will satisfy degree requirements.

 Environmental science is an interdisciplinary field that blends the natural sciences with the social sciences in order to better understand how our natural world works, how human interactions and behaviors impact our environment, and how the natural world impact its resident human species.
 Biology, ecology, chemistry, and geology blend with anthropology, sociology, political science, and economics to name just a few disciplines involved.
 The issues and problems investigated rarely have simple solutions with many opposing viewpoints and stakeholders which make environmental science a compelling field to study.